Entertainment & Special Event Insurance — Kelly Insurance Group

 WHAT IS HIP HOP & RAP CONCERT INSURANCE?

-Concert insurance for hip hop events is not a single policy — it is a package of coordinated coverage lines.
-The core of the package is General Liability, which protects against bodily injury and property damage claims.
-But promoters, venues, and producers also need Liquor Liability, Assault & Battery coverage, Event Cancellation insurance, Production Equipment coverage, and often Workers' Compensation for crew and staff.
+This kind of coverage is rarely a single policy.
+It is a coordinated set of lines.
+The anchor is Commercial General Liability, which responds to bodily injury and property damage claims.
+But promoters, venues, and producers also commonly need Liquor Liability, Assault & Battery coverage, Event Cancellation insurance, Production Equipment / Inland Marine, and — where staff are employees — Workers' Compensation.

-Kelly Insurance Group has placed hip hop and rap concert insurance for years — with access to the specialty entertainment markets that understand this genre and write it regularly.
-We don't decline hip hop events.
-We quote them, place them, and service them — quickly and at competitive premiums.
+Kelly Insurance Group has placed event coverage for the live music space for decades, with access to the specialty entertainment markets that understand this genre and write it regularly.
+We don't reflexively decline hip hop events.
+We quote them, place them, and service them.

 Event Types